ektrah/nsec/docs/api/nsec.cryptography.incrementalhash.md

 #### Property Value

-An instance of the [[HashAlgorithm|HashAlgorithm Class]] class, or `null` if the current instance has not been initialized yet or has been finalized.
+An instance of the [[HashAlgorithm|HashAlgorithm Class]] class, or `null` if the current instance has not been initialized yet or if it has been finalized.

 ## Static Methods